Hesquiaht First Nation

-The Hesquiaht.
+Hesquiaht First Nation is a band government of the Nuu-chah-nulth First Nation, located at Hot Springs Cove on west coast of Vancouver Island, British Columbia Canada.
 Approximately 100 people live in Hot Springs Cove, with a commute of over one hour by boat into Tofino.
 The Hot Springs Cove reserve is located on territory claimed by the Ahousaht First Nation.